 - Credit cards are accepted.
 (American Express, VISA, MasterCard, and Discover) Checks are accepted with a valid driver’s license.

 - Did you bring Fido with you on vacation?
 He can visit Doggywood (for a small fee).
 Be sure to read all of the details about boarding by clicking here.

 - According to Dollywood FAQs: If it is raining when you leave the Park and your visit is shortened by the rain, you can request a Rain Check—just ask.

 The regular prices of one-day tickets are:

 Season passes are available.
-You can purchase one day or season pass on-site or online.
+You can purchase one-, two-, or three-day tickets and season passes on-site or online.